ClaudiaShu/UNA/README.md

 Change the mode to 'para' to produce the TF-IDF matrix for paraphrasing.

 ### Evaluation set
+The evaluation set can be downloaded by running the following script:
 ```
 cd data/downstream/
 bash download_dataset.sh